In part VI of my series on natural gas flow meter types, I discuss the thermal mass flow meter, considered one of the

 This meter style excels in low-flow applications and has a fast response time.
 The thermal meter can measure low-pressure gases that the Coriolis meter cannot quantify.
 It is ideal for emissions monitoring and stack flow measurement.
-The meters are also available in insertion style models, which facilitate larger pipe size measurement applications.
+The meters are also available in insertion-style models, facilitating larger pipe-size measurement applications.
 They also have a relatively low cost compared to the other meter alternatives.
 Take a look at the 9 Advantages of Thermal Mass Flow Meters.

 Thermal mass flow meters are mainly used to measure a gas flow of known gas composition and work in a few liquid applications.
 They cannot measure steam, and accuracy varies depending on the manufacturer.
 On average, they are 1%–5% accurate, with the Sage thermal mass meter’s flow accuracy being +/- 0.5% of full scale and +/- 1% of reading.
 You may also be interested in How to Overcome 9 Limitations of Thermal Flow Measurement.

 Natural Gas Flow Meter

 The Sage natural gas flow meter excels in natural gas flow measurement for building management systems, combustion control, and submetering applications.
-If you are interested in more material on measuring natural gas flow using a thermal mass flow meter, read Natural Gas Flow Meter by Sage Metering for Energy Conservation.
+If you want more material on measuring natural gas flow using a thermal mass flow meter, read Natural Gas Flow Meter by Sage Metering for Energy Conservation.

 Thermal Flow Meter Theory and Working Principle

 Look at this brief video to learn more about the thermal mass flow meter theory and working principle.